ShubhamBharde/Namste-React/README.md

 ## React Project Setup without npm create-react-app (cra)

 - we can use react, react-dom cdn link in our html page for setup React Project .
-- we create root for react app using ReactDOM.createRoot();
+- we create root for react app using <b>ReactDOM.createRoot()</b>;
-- we can create element using React.createRoot(tagname, attributeObjects, children) :
+- we can create element using
+  <b>React.createElement(tagname, attributeObjects, children) </b>
+- finally we render using <b>.render()</b> method and in that pass our ReactElement

+- Congrats React Library will work for you

 ## Note :-

 - ReactElement gives/returns object not html Element.
   & ReactDOM render() takes the object and convert to html element and put in to DOM.

 - React methods:-

   - React.createElement(tagName, attributeObjects, children)

 - ReactDOM methods:-

   - ReactDOM.createRoot(document.querySelector("#root"))

     - it create react root for dom

   - .render() method takes object from ReactElement and convert html element and putting it dom.

-# Remember Permanent ..
+### Remember Permanent ..

 - root.render() will replace the things to new one.